Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - Vehicle [destroy animations](Fixed-or-Improved-Logics.md#destroy-animations), animations from Warhead `AnimList/SplashList` and map trigger action `41 Play Anim At` will have the owner set correctly.
     - `CreateUnit.RemapAnim`, if set to true, will cause the animation to be drawn in unit palette and remappable to owner's team color.
   - `CreateUnit.Mission` determines the initial mission of the created VehicleType.
+  - `CreateUnit.Mission.AI` determines the initial mission for AI players.
+    - `scatter` is also an acceptable keyword.
   - `CreateUnit.Facing` determines the initial facing of created VehicleType.
     - `CreateUnit.RandomFacing`, if set to true, makes it so that a random facing is picked instead.
     - `CreateUnit.InheritFacings` and `CreateUnit.InheritTurretFacings` inherit facings for vehicle body and turret respectively from the destroyed vehicle if the animation is a vehicle destroy animation. `InheritTurretFacings` does not work with jumpjet vehicles due to technical constraints.